 - It's a source of pride!

-- Most are merit-based or tied to unique attributes, like students’ backgrounds or intended majors.
+- Most are merit based or tied to unique attributes, like a student's background or intended major.

 - Programs are very selective.